oliver32767/MonkeyBoard/README.md

 <!---
 /*******************************************************************************
  * This file is part of MonkeyBoard
- * Copyright Â© 2013 Oliver Bartley
+ * Copyright © 2013 Oliver Bartley
  *
  * MonkeyBoard is free software: you can redistribute it and/or modify
  * it under the terms of the GNU General Public License as published by